-Ionics, Inc. and Subsidiaries ("Ionics, Inc.")
+Ionics, Inc. and Subsidiaries (collectively referred to as the "Group")

-Ionics, Inc. (the "Parent Company")
+Ionics, Inc. (the "Parent Company" or the "Company")

-Ionics, Inc., the Parent Company, was incorporated in the Philippines on September 10, 1982 and started commercial operations in July 1987 to engage in electronic manufacturing services business.
+Ionics, Inc. was incorporated in the Philippines on September 10, 1982 and started commercial operations in July 1987 to engage in electronic manufacturing services business.

-In September 1999, the Parent Company transferred its primary manufacturing business to a majority-owned subsidiary, Ionics EMS, Inc. (IEMS).
+In September 1999, the it transferred its primary manufacturing business to a majority-owned subsidiary, Ionics EMS, Inc. (IEMS).
 Net assets with a book value of ₱530 million as of April 30, 1999 were transferred to IEMS under a tax-free exchange for shares of stock of IEMS.
 Accordingly, the Parent Company ceased to be a manufacturing company and amended its primary purpose from that of a manufacturing entity to that of a holding company.